Child Custody Attorneys in Ventura County

 A custody order may also include provisions related to: transportation, custodial exchanges, planned travel, communication between the parties, change of residence, derogatory comments, updated contact information, extracurricular activities, telephone calls, mail, emails, text messages, parenting classes, co-parenting, anger management, drug testing, and more.

 In cases where the parties have a history of inappropriate conversations, the court could require the parties register and use a website based communications monitoring program such as the Family Law Wizard.
-The parties must use this program in order to communicate with one another.
+The parties must use this program to communicate with one another.